evershin104/FastAPI_Kafka_example/README.md

 docker-compose build    # Build containers docker-compose up -d    # Run containers
 ```
-There You will see 4 service: BackEnd app, Kafka and Redis (via broker) and Zookeeper for metada.
+There You will see 4 service: BackEnd app, Kafka (via broker/server) and Redis (for no reason) and Zookeeper for metada.

 ```sh
 docker-compose down     # To stop services